Docker Containerization Guidelines#

 βββ Dockerfile # Custom Dockerfile

-βββ script/
+βββ scripts/

-β βββ install_gpu_nvidia_cuda.sh # GPU setup script
+β βββ install_gpu_nvidia_cuda.sh # GPU setup scripts

 π₯οΈ Useful References#